Escape of a Sticky Particle: Abstract

 \section{Abstract}

 Adsorption to a surface, reversible-binding, and trapping are all prevalent scenarios where particles exhibit ``stickiness".
 Escape and first-passage times are known to be drastically affected, but detailed understanding of this phenomenon remains illusive.
 To tackle this problem, we develop an analytical approach to the escape of a diffusing particle from a domain of arbitrary shape, size, and surface reactivity.
-This is used to elucidate the effect of stickiness on the escape time from a slab domain: revealing how adsorption and desorption rates affect the mean and variance, thus providing a novel approach to infer these rates from measurements.
-Moreover, as any smooth boundary is locally flat, slab results are leveraged to devise a numerically efficient scheme for simulating the sticky escape problem in arbitrary domains.
+This is used to elucidate the effect of stickiness on the escape time from a slab domain: revealing how adsorption and desorption rates affect the mean and variance, and providing a novel approach to infer these rates from measurements.
+Moreover, as any smooth boundary is locally flat, slab results are leveraged to devise a numerically efficient scheme for simulating sticky boundaries in arbitrary domains.
+Generalizing our analysis to higher dimensions reveals that the mean escape time abides a general structure that is independent of the dimensionality of the problem.
 This letter thus offers a new starting point for analytical and numerical studies of stickiness and its role in escape, first-passage, and diffusion-controlled reactions.

 Stickiness can drastically alter the completion time of random processes.
 A prominent example is the escape problem, also known as the exit problem, where one considers a particle searching for a hole or another way out of a compartment with otherwise impenetrable boundaries \cite{ward1993strong,grigoriev2002kinetics,singer2006narrow,straube2007reaction,reingruber2009gated,rupprecht2015exit,bressloff2015escape,grebenkov2017escape,grebenkov2019full,simpson2021mean,grebenkov2023encounter,guerin2023imperfect,meiser2023experiments}.
 The need to account for stickiness in such scenarios was already recognized for receptors diffusing in and out of the postsynaptic density while reversibly binding to scaffold proteins there \cite{holcman2006modeling,taflia2007dwell,maynard2023quantifying}.
 Similar issues arise when considering transport through the nuclear pore complex \cite{licata2009first,Hoogenboom2021physics}, the partially reversible trapping of receptors trafficking in dendrites \cite{bressloff2007diffusion}, and the reversible binding of calcium ions to sensors and buffer molecules within nerve terminals \cite{reva2021first}.
 Explicit account of stickiness was also required in order to explain the extremely prolonged survival times of target proteins in a nanostructured on-chip device that was recently fabricated for selective protein separation using antibody–photoacid-modified Si nanopillars \cite{borberg2019light,borberg2021depletion}.
 As escape and first-passage times are conceptually equivalent \cite{redner2001guide,metzler2014first,klafter2011first}, stickiness is also expected to affect diffusion-controlled reactions, e.g., the time it takes a sticky ligand to find its receptor on the cell membrane.